Lexus NX: Safety

+IIHS

 The 2022 NX was awarded the "Top Safety Pick +" by the Insurance Institute for Highway Safety.

+Euro NCAP

+The 2022 Lexus NX scored five stars overall in its Euro NCAP test.

+ANCAP

 Sales

 In its first full year of sales the NX sold over 43,000 units in the US.
 It was also successful in Europe where it sold over 28,000 in its first full year of sales, of which more than 17,000 were hybrids.
 This made it Lexus's best selling model in Europe.
 Its success was also strong in Russia, where in its first full year of sales it was the best selling luxury vehicle.